 - Marketing and retail sales

-First, we’ll explore what types of mobile apps can bring profit to people engaged in agriculture, then we’ll talk about trends in agricultural app development.
+First, we’ll explore what types of mobile apps for farming can bring profit to people engaged in agriculture, then we’ll talk about trends in agricultural app development.

 1. Mobile app for a smallholder farmers

 Farmers in developing countries are actively adopting smartphones, and this gives room for mobile applications that can meet their needs.
 In recent years, lots of applications have appeared for individual farmers.
 However, the demand is far from satisfied.
-Let’s find out what goals a mobile app can help a smallholder farmer fulfill.
+Let’s find out what goals an agriculture app can help a smallholder farmer fulfill.

 If you’re out of context, it’s extremely hard to create an app that will bring value to farmers.

-There are dozens of big and small issues that a mobile app can help farmers tackle.
+There are dozens of big and small issues that a farmers mobile app help tackle.
 There are four key ways that mobile applications can be useful.

 Goals and solutions